intentionally-left-nil/reverse-proxy/README.md

 # How it works

 This uses the [stateless](https://github.com/acmesh-official/acme.sh/wiki/Stateless-Mode) mode to generate a SSL certificate.
-Basically, you do a one-time registration flow, which generates an token.
+Basically, you do a one-time registration flow, which generates a token.
 Then, you just need to handle the URL `<your_domain>/.well-known/acme-challenge/<random>` and return back `<token>.<random>`.

 ```
 location ~ ^/\.well-known/acme-challenge/([-_a-zA-Z0-9]+)\$ {